 The department participates in a number of preventive and community educational services including depression, alcohol and substance abuse screenings.

 This internationally renowned Center offers services to individuals with chemical addictions.
-Services include acupuncture treatment, buprenorphine services, individual and group counseling sessions, vocational assessment and skill building, toxicology testing and a variety of educational and therapeutic services.
+Services include acupuncture treatment, individual and group counseling sessions, vocational assessment and skill building, toxicology testing and a variety of educational and therapeutic services.
 The Center provides addiction treatment services for chemically dependent women with young children.
 The Recovery Center also refers individuals for job training who are compliant with their treatment regimens.

 Mobile Crisis Unit